DataScienceLU/mlflow-heroku/README.md

 ## :zzz: Waking up free Heroku dynos

-If you are using Heroku Free dynos, they will go to sleep after inactivity, and then wake up again.
+If you are using Heroku Eco dynos, they will go to sleep after inactivity, and then wake up again.
 Thus when the mlflow client connects the app may be sleeping, causing a the communication timeout and failing the ML pipeline.